Shiva-Deepgrid/PACMAN/README.md

 When a given pacman hits the edge of the screen, it should change position to stay within the frame of the web page.

 # Road map
-In future i will learn advance concept of Bootstrap, React and Node
+In future i will learn advance concept of Bootstrap, React and Node.

 # License information
-MIT License
+MIT License.